 His assumption made me howl with laughter, as I violently shook my head in disagreement.
 Anyone who knows me can attest to the fact that I eat a lot of whole, unprocessed foods… punctuated by frequent consumption of burgers and fries, and, if I’m feeling particularly wild, a bun, too.
 Gone are the torturous days of obsessing over my food, and sadly, I had plenty of them.

-Get maximum results with our complete training program!
 I competed in Figure, and without re-opening that can of worms, let’s just say that it left me with some pretty intense food issues.

 I was irrationally labeling foods—and my behaviors with them—as “good” or “bad”, and it rarely made sense.
 If I ate an apple that I wasn’t scheduled to eat, I labeled myself as well as the apple “bad”.
 If I followed my plan like I was supposed to, I deemed myself “good” that day.